 - to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-At Havant Borough Council this officer is the Director of Corporate Services. - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts.
+At Havant Borough Council this officer is the Chief Finance Officer. - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - to approve the Statement of Accounts.